belugame/rata/README.md

 # rata: raw time tracker

-Terminal based time tracker with git versioning running on python 3 and urwid.
+Painless interactive terminal time tracker with git versioning running on python 3 and urwid.

+What I disliked in other terminal time trackers was that I had to use complicated key strokes or type commands to start/stop and switch between tasks.
+I wanted single-key actions, fast switching and typing only for naming tasks.

 ## Demo screencast